MHamzaAhmad/bever/README.md

 ## Contribution

-Any PRs and feature requests are appreciated.
+Any feature requests and PRs for features to bug fixes are much appreciated.
-Report any issues on the github repo
+Report any issues on the [bever's Github Repo](https://github.com/MHamzaAhmad/bever/issues)

 ## Creator